Employee Retention Credit (ERC) Forensic Review

 Common Questions

 Not all ERC studies are correctly completed.
 The IRS has seen an influx of incorrectly filed ERC claims that have been prepared by third parties.
 Although these third parties typically claim to have calculated your ERC correctly, that may not be the case.
 Qualifying for the ERC is not a simple process, and third parties that aggressively market the ERC to businesses often take shortcuts in their calculations to inflate ERC claims and receive higher fees.
-In a forensic review, we uncover these incorrect calculations and work with you to fix them.
+In a forensic review, we work with you and trusted tax professionals to fix the problem.

 If we believe any previous calculations were incorrect, we will likely recommend performing a new ERC study for your business.
 During this study, we can recalculate the full ERC amount your business is entitled to and recommend a tax professional to amend your claim(s).
-We can connect you with accounting and/or legal professionals that can assist your business’s unique situation and take appropriate action to any third party that may have failed to fulfill its duties.
+We can connect you with accounting and/or legal professionals that can assist your business’s unique situation and take appropriate action with respect the IRS and any third party that may have failed to fulfill its duties.

 During our forensic review process, we will first begin by asking you broad questions about the prior ERC study, how your business qualified, and how your credit was calculated.
 If we believe your claim is incorrect, we will further investigate to identify any errors.
 Depending on the outcome, we may recommend a new ERC study with Royse.
 In this study, we will not only recalculate the credit, but we will also provide a detailed substantiation report for the new claim(s).
 This report can be utilized in the event of an IRS Inquiry and can provide peace of mind that your claims not only follow the letter of the law, but also align with IRS guidance.